 Get a Free CVS Eye Drops Lawsuit Evaluation with Our Lawyers

-The Product Liability Litigation Group at Schmidt & Clark, LLP, a national law firm, is an experienced team of trial lawyers that focus on the representation of plaintiffs in CVS Eye Drops Lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP, a national law firm, is an experienced team of trial lawyers focusing on representing plaintiffs in CVS Eye Drops Lawsuits.
 We are handling individual litigation nationwide and are currently accepting new legal challenges in all 50 states.

-If you or a loved one suffers from permanent vision loss or other complications after using CVS Eye Drops, you should contact our law firm immediately for a free case evaluation.
+Suppose you or a loved one suffers from permanent vision loss or other complications after using CVS Eye Drops.
+In that case, you should contact our law firm immediately for a free case evaluation.

 You may be entitled to financial compensation by filing a suit, and we can help.
 Often marketed for eye irritation relief, these eye drops have been linked to serious side effects.